 Office Location: FAC 236

-Since 1993, Cynthia has been a member of the Des Moines Symphony Orchestra and an accompanist for the music faculty and students at Drake University.
-She has accompanied more than two hundred recitals in her tenure and is a Teaching Associate in Piano at the University.
+Since 1993, Cynthia has played with the Des Moines Symphony and been an accompanist for the music faculty and students at Drake University.
+She has accompanied hundreds of recitals in her tenure and is a Teaching Associate in Piano at the University.
+In 2018 she also became the Director of the Drake University Community School of Music.

 Cynthia Giunta collaborated on her first compact disc recording in June 2002 entitled Playing Through.
 David Shea from “The Clarinet” reviewed the CD saying the Gabaye Sonatinas “final movement is full of energy and drive where both clarinetist and pianist are solid technically and play with great flair”.
 Her second and third CD’s with clarinetist and colleague Clarence Padilla, With the Wind (2010) and In Play (2014) were also well received.

 Cynthia was invited to perform and lecture on American Music at the United States Embassy in Caracas, Venezuela and continues to be a sought-after performer for numerous recitals throughout the Midwest.
-She recently has performed recitals with Des Moines Symphony trombonist and Symphony Academy faculty member Casey Maday, Jonathan Reycraft, trombonist with the St. Louis Symphony and Burt Hara, principal clarinetist of the Los Angeles Philharmonic.
-In April 2015, the Drake Faculty Trio (Ashley Sidon, cello, Clarence Padilla, clarinet and Cynthia, piano) debuted on the Salisbury House Music Series.
+She has performed recitals with Des Moines Symphony trombonist Casey Maday, Jonathan Reycraft, trombonist with the St. Louis Symphony and Burt Hara, principal clarinetist of the Los Angeles Philharmonic.
+In June 2018, the Drake Faculty Trio (Ashley Sidon, cello, Clarence Padilla, clarinet and Cynthia, piano) debuted at the International Lyric Academy in Vicenza, Italy.

 Ms. Giunta’s performances are often broadcast nationally on Public Radio and regionally on public access television.